Starting a Podcast to Gain More Agency New Business

 The thing about fear of something like this is that is a sign that you’re about to do something that could be a really awesome game changer.
 So embrace the fear and psych yourself up for extreme awesomeness.

-In fact, Pat offers a FREE Podcasting Tutorial which includes 6 video that break down everything you need to know about getting started.
-There’s no opt-in, no strings attached.
-It’s just FREE and VALUABLE information.
-(Hint 🙂 )
+In fact, Pat offers a Podcasting Course which break down everything you need to know about getting started.

 Starting a Podcast